r-ook/pymsweeper/README.md

 - clue `b` will show as `15`
 - clue `c` will show as `3`

-6. Allow `hits` (revealing of a valued mine) of up to `21` total points, depending on the `Hits` option selected:
+6. Allow *Hits* (revealing of a valued mine) of up to `21` total points, depending on the *Hits* option selected:
     - **Disallow hits**: revealing *any* mine will be game over, much like normal mode.
-    - **Allow Hits on guesses only**: use mid-click on unopened cells to guess if the flagged value is correct.
+    - **Allow Hits on guesses only**: use mid-click (<kbd>Mouse2</kbd>) on unopened cells to guess if the flagged value is correct.
-        - if flag value matches, the guess is safe (marked blue)
+        - If flag value matches, the guess is safe (marked blue)
-        - if flag value doesn't match, but is a mine, it counts as a hit (follows any hits condition, see next section)
+        - If flag value doesn't match, but is a mine, it counts as a hit (follows any hits condition, see next section)
-        - if cell is not a mine, immediate game over.
+        - If cell is not a mine, immediate game over.
-    - **Allow Hits on any clicks**: left clicks on mine will count as a hit.
-If a mid-click is employed, the above logic follows.
+    - **Allow Hits on any clicks**: revealing any mine will count as a hit.
+If mid-click was used, the above logic follows.

 The more restrictive the mode, with less gueses and less hits, the better the highscore.